 Wind can significantly influence the performance of a stove.
 In fact, even the most subtle breeze might throw off your cooking, specifically when it comes to simmering at low heat.

 As a rule of thumb, models equipped with big windscreens will keep the wind out more efficiently.
+Best camping stoves would be equipped with wind protectors.
 In spite of that, the place where you put the burner plays an essential part, as well.
 Plus, in any case, you can fabricate a type of barrier to protect the stove or, alternatively, improvise with the gear you have at your disposal.

 Other Features And Design

 A camping stove’s design is just as important, and this includes the adjustability of the legs, as well.
 In fact, numerous models come with this design feature, so that you can level the stove accordingly.
 If not, once again, you’ll need to improvise with some rocks.

 Depending on your cooking preferences, you might want to get a camping stove with excellent simmer control.
 This depends on the type of meals you’d like to prep.
 For example, if you want to make oatmeal, risotto or polenta, you’ll need a stove with decent simmer control.

 Essentially, note that this entails very precise valves.
 Bear in mind that the lower-end models don’t have that.